AdobeDocs/workfront.en/help/manage-work/projects/project-finances/project-finances-overview.md

   </tr>
   <tr>
    <td>Performance Metrics</td>
    <td> <p>Performance metrics show how your projects or tasks are performing at a given time.
-Performance metrics are automatic calculations performed by <span>Workfront</span> for tasks and projects.
-The performance metrics that you can calculate in <span>Workfront</span> are listed in the following rows.
+Performance metrics are automatic calculations performed by Workfront for tasks and projects.
+The performance metrics that you can calculate in Workfront are listed in the following rows.
 The calculations of the performance metrics vary depending on what type of Performance Index Method you are using. </p> <p>For more information about selecting which PIM to use for your system, see <a href="../../../manage-work/projects/project-finances/set-pim.md" class="MCXref xref">Set the Performance Index Method (PIM)</a>.</p> </td>
    <td>✔</td>
    <td>✔</td>
    <td>&nbsp;</td>